Heads Hearts & Hands is unique in that every area of our service supports organizations that are already on the ground in Uganda.

 Scholarships

 We provide scholarships for students identified as being in need by our H3-Uganda team.
-We have sent aspiring pastors to seminary, students to African Bible University; and we have helped young women to attend high school and college.
+We have sent aspiring pastors to seminary, students to African Bible University; and we have helped young people to attend elementary school and high school.
 Young people without an education, especially young women, are at extreme risk in Uganda and they remain in poverty.

 Skills Training and Family Entrepreneurship